nikolaimerritt/LogicalEnglish/README.md

 From the `LogicalEnglish/vscode-package` directory, run `code .`.
 This launces Visual Studio Code in the `vscode-package` directory.
 This window, however, is for editing the project.
 To run the client, press `Run -> Start Debugging`.
 This launches a new Visual Studio Code window that is connected to the language server.

-From here, you can make a new Logical English (`your-file-name.le`) file, or open an existing file.
+In the new window, you can make a new Logical English (`your-file-name.le`) file, or open an existing file.
 The language server and syntax highlighter will work on these files.

 ## Running the codemirror client